concord-consortium/lab-interactive-management/readme.md

 Dowload Lab framework files
 ----------------------------------
 The lab framework provides a set of files that can be downloaded.
-These files can be downloaded from a Lab framework release or archive that is remotely available at a URL.
+*(These downloaded files are contained in an archive, tmp/lab.tar.gz, and a directory, tmp/lab_file)* These files can be downloaded from a Lab framework release or archive that is remotely available at a URL.
 These files can be used in the below Code Generation and Database initialization steps.